IsaacSchemm/AnonymousPhotoBin/README.md

     c.
 AzureStorageConnectionString (Azure storage connection string)

 Users will need to enter the FileManagementPassword to view the "list" page and to edit or delete uploaded files.
-However, note that the URLs to download pictures are *not* password-protected (although they are randomly generated and difficult to guess).
+However, note that the URLs to download pictures are *not* password-protected (although they each contain a randomly generated GUID).